SamitIntern/Onboarding4/README.md

 You should see on the browser *Hello "/<Your text entered in the URL"* displayed on the screen.

-The following screenshot gives a better idea of the way this application is used.
+The following screenshot gives a better idea of the way this application is used on port number 8080.

 ![alt text](https://github.com/SamitIntern/Onboarding4/blob/Test2/Screen%20Shot%202019-06-19%20at%203.26.48%20PM.png "Demo Screenshot")